-Program Coordinator: Dr. Frank Stellabotte Office Location: Wheaton Hall, Room 209 Telephone: (860) 343-5747 Email: fstellabotte@mxcc.edu
+Program Coordinator: Dr. Frank Stellabotte Office Location: Wheaton Hall, Room 209

+Telephone: (860) 343-5747 Email: fstellabotte@mxcc.edu Please see page 18 for important information regarding this program and Fall 2023 opening of Connecticut State Community College.

 The Biotechnology Certificate is a 22-credit, 6-course program that can be completed in one year for full-time students.
 This certificate is a stackable credential for students who already possess a related A.S. or B.S. degree from the U.S. or abroad - and who are returning to school for employment and technology-based training.
 It equips students with necessary skills and knowledge, along with good management practices that focus on quality, sterility, documentation, regulatory compliance, and safety in the laboratory environment.
 These key qualifications are crucial to working in today's biotechnology field.